JayBusch/glfwTest/README.md

 execute with:
 ./gtest

-Program draws roughly 100k random triangles with an increasingly large maximum size up to a limit and colors them randomly.
+Program draws roughly 100k random triangles with an increasingly large maximum size and colors them randomly then exits.